Too Busy to Read? Buy Neptune’s Harvest – Click Here

 Begin with 2 gallons Natural Fertilizer and 50 gallons of water.
 Apply in spring and fall if soil is hard and low in organic matter.
 You should optimize results by adding 2 gallons Liquid Bonemeal, 1 quart Kelp and 25 gallons of water to the mix.
 Now you’re ready to plant strawberries!
 You know what kind of fertilizer is best for strawberries.
 So, get to it!

 If you like what you read, feel free to share!
-Just be sure to link back to us.
+We have a full catalog of growing guides on everything from potatoes to Christmas trees!

 Visit our Store!